For many, the dark night of the soul is a confusing time of feeling lost and like the foundation of our life has been

-From a modern-day perspective, this term represents a period of transition in our lives where we shed those things that are no longer serving us in order to step into a new way of being.
+From a modern-day perspective, this term represents a period of transition and transformation in our lives where we shed those things that are no longer serving us in order to step into a new way of being.
 One that honours our deeper sense of who we are and our soul.

 It often feels like we’re living in a void where who we were doesn’t seem to fit anymore, and we haven’t evolved into who we’re meant to become.
 We’re in the liminal space.
 The space between no longer and not yet.